The travel industry losing $800 billion in annual market size compared to 2019 should come as no surprise.

 A dedicated page for every individual travel arrangement consists of easy-to-follow content and attractive photography before the visitor is given the option to leave their contact details so that a representative can contact them.

-At the footer of every page, more useful contact links pointing to Descartes’ social media pages prove useful if the visitor wishes to indulge in more visual splendor of the company’s travel offerings.
+At the footer of every page, more useful contact links pointing to Descartes’ social media pages prove useful if the visitor wishes to indulge in the more visual splendor of the company’s travel offerings.

 Flemings Mayfair is an iconic hotel establishment at the heart of London.
 The brand required a website design that would match its positioning as one of the oldest hotels in the UK’s capital and ARO Digital Strategy delivered just that.

-The agency has conducted a full rebrand and incorporated the hotel’s extensive visual library and brand colors to mirror its outstanding service, luxurious experience and long-standing tradition.
+The agency has conducted a full rebrand and incorporated the hotel’s extensive visual library and brand colors to mirror its outstanding service, luxurious experience, and long-standing tradition.

 The website’s homepage employs a unique grid layout with each box showcasing either an image or a video associated with the hotel’s past and present.
 A simple Instagram feed finishes off the homepage, while the main menu navigation contains CTAs for gift vouchers and booking.